Under 2 hours

 If you smell a hot, mechanical odor, the vacuum’s electrical cord may be damaged or worn.
 Be safe and get a professional to replace it, as a faulty cord can cause a fire or electrical shock.

 If you have a bagged vacuum cleaner, freshen it by putting a new dryer sheet through the hole in a new bag or sprinkle a little vanilla extract on a paper towel.
 Then tear the paper towel into small pieces and vacuum them up.
-Carpet freshners are also available to buy.
+Carpet freshners are also available.
 They can be sprinkled over your carpet and then vacuumed up to make a room smell fresh and clean.